floshroyal/lol-bronze-mastery-analysis/README.md

 1.  **Data Acquisition:** Player PUUIDs were collected from the **League-Exp-v4** endpoint for Bronze IV.
 2.  **Match Data Collection:** **1000 sample solo-queue ranked matches** were retrieved using the **Match-V5** endpoint.
 3.  **Data Enrichment:** The **Champion-Mastery-v4** endpoint was used to pull the specific mastery score for the champion each player used in the match.
-4.  **Persistence:** All raw and final data were saved to JSON/CSV files (e.g., `bronze4_matches_all.json`, `mastery_verisi.csv`) to prevent API rate limit issues and ensure reproducibility.
+4.  **Persistence:** All raw and final data were saved to JSON/CSV files

 Data Cleaning

 To ensure the model only trained on valid and competitive data, the following custom filtering rules were implemented:
-* **Remake/Early Surrender Filter:** Matches with a duration of **less than 8 minutes (480 seconds)** were excluded.
+* **Remake/Early Surrender Filter:** Matches with a duration of less than 8 minutes (480 seconds) were excluded.
 * **AFK Player Filter:** Matches containing any player who met low-effort criteria (e.g., played less than 60% of game duration, or ultra-low combined K/D/A, Gold, and Damage in long games) were removed.
 * **Smurf Detection Filter:** Matches containing players who showed abnormally high performance metrics for the Bronze ELO were removed (e.g., **9.0+ CS/min or 20+ kills with 2 or less deaths**).

 Modeling & Conclusion

 Model Used: Logistic Regression

-The clean dataset was used to predict the `Win` outcome based on the feature `Mastery_Diff` (the difference in average mastery points between the winning and losing teams).
+The clean dataset was used to predict the Win outcome based on the feature Mastery_Diff (the difference in average mastery points between the winning and losing teams).
-Model Accuracy: 58.10%
+Model Accuracy: 54.10%
-Mastery Coefficient 0.00000007580637253577291
+Mastery Coefficient 1.7083291544221246e-07 which is effectively zero.

 Final Conclusion

-The Logistic Regression Coefficient was found to be $7.58 \times 10^{-8}, which is statistically zero.
+The Logistic Regression Coefficient was found  is statistically zero.
 This led to the rejection of the hypothesis.
 The analysis definitively demonstrates that in the Bronze IV tier, the outcome of a match is likely determined by factors with greater variance, such as **real-time execution errors, poor objective control, or team coordination**, rather than a player's accumulated champion experience.